Gabriel-vzh2vs/SYS3062.github.io/rootfile.md

 - Selected advanced topics (e.g., Agent-Based Modelling, state machines)

-The lab will additionally include topics such as debugging, setting up Python environments.
+The lab is an integral part of the course.
+Will additionally include topics such as debugging, setting up Python environments.
 VSCode with copilot.

 Some words about Python and Excel.
 And some words about Simio, Flexsim, Anylogic, Arena.